ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 Qualification board receives the qualifications list

-.. include:: tutorial/qualifications-list.http
+.. http:example:: tutorial/qualifications-list.http
    :code:

 And registers its decisions via the following call `per award`:

-.. include:: tutorial/confirm-qualification.http
+.. http:example:: tutorial/confirm-qualification.http
    :code:

 The board may cancel the award winner by calling ``{'data': {'status': 'cancelled'}}``

-.. include:: tutorial/patch-award-cancelled.http
+.. http:example:: tutorial/patch-award-cancelled.http
    :code:

 We can see new `pending` award is generated for the same bidder.

-.. include:: tutorial/qualifications-list2.http
+.. http:example:: tutorial/qualifications-list2.http
    :code:

 Now we can patch `pending` award to `unsuccessful`.

-.. include:: tutorial/patch-award-unsuccessful.http
+.. http:example:: tutorial/patch-award-unsuccessful.http
    :code:

 In case of transferring award from ``unsuccessful`` to ``cancelled``, tender moves to the beginning of ``active.qualification`` status, all of the awards become ``cancelled`` and new :ref:`award` objects are creating.

 So we patch `unsuccessful` award to `cancelled`.

-.. include:: tutorial/patch-award-unsuccessful-cancelled.http
+.. http:example:: tutorial/patch-award-unsuccessful-cancelled.http
    :code:

 New `pending` award is generated for each bidder.

-.. include:: tutorial/qualifications-list3.http
+.. http:example:: tutorial/qualifications-list3.http
    :code:

 Finally we confirm all `pending` awards via the following call:

-.. include:: tutorial/confirm-qualification2.http
+.. http:example:: tutorial/confirm-qualification2.http
    :code:

 Procuring entity may specify reasons of Bidder disqualification in the ``description`` field.